 Janet Guthrie served as honorary steward at the 2014 and 2015 Brickyard Invitational.
 She is best known as the first woman to qualify for the Indianapolis 500 and the Daytona 500.
 A Michigan University educated physicist, Janet started racing SCCA regionals in 1963 and by 1972 was racing fulltime.
 In 1976 she became the first woman to compete in the top ranks of NASCAR at the World 600.
 The following year she raced in the Daytona 500 to finish 12th and be named rookie-of-the-year.
 Just months later she made history when she qualified for the Indianapolis 500.
 She competed in three Indianapolis 500 races with a best finish of 9th and two Daytona 500s with a best finish of 11th.
 She has two class wins in the 12 Hours of Sebring and is a published author with her 2005 autobiography.
 She was inducted into the International Motorsports Hall of Fame in 2006.

-Josele Garza raced in his first Brickyard Invitational “Indy Legends” Pro-Am race in 2016.
+Josele Garza raced in his first Brickyard Invitational “Indy Legends” Pro-Am race in 2016 and returned in 2017.
 He won the 1981 Indianapolis 500 rookie-of-the-year award at age 19 and went on to compete in the event seven times.
 He was the youngest driver to qualify for the race until A.J.
 Foyt IV arrived in 2003.
 Garza cracked the top 10 in 1984 and holds a career total of 13 laps led.
 In 88 Indy car series starts he recorded 33 top-10 finishes with a best placement of second at the 1986 Michigan 500 behind racing legend Johnny Rutherford.
 His victory in the 1980 USAC Mini-Indy Pocono race along with two runner-up finishes at other races, earned him second place in the series championship at just age 18.
 A Mexican, his reputation earned him a Brabham Formula One test during practice for that country’s grand prix in 1986.
-He also tested with the Minardi Formula One team in 1987.
+He tested with the Minardi Formula One team in 1987.